 In a GLP compliant skin irritation study conducted in accordance with OECD TG 404 New Zealand White (NZW) rabbits (4 animals, sex unknown) were treated with the chemical for 4 hours under semi-occlusive conditions.
 Observations were recorded at 24, 48 and 72 hours after patch removal.
-The following mean scores were reported for observations at 24, 48 and 72 hours: (0,0,0) for erythema and (0,0,0) for oedema respectively (maximum score of 4) (REACH n.d.-a).
+The mean scores for all animals, based on observations at 24, 48 and 72 hours, were zero for erythema and oedema (maximum score of 4) (REACH n.d.-a).

-In a skin irritation test carried out with six albino rabbits, the effects observed were minimal (SCCS 2021).
+In a skin irritation test carried out with 6 albino rabbits, the effects observed were minimal.
+No further details were reported (SCCS 2021).